komitsuzu/GameplayTags/README.md

 - **GameplayTagCountContainer**: Focuses on managing tags with the ability to register callbacks for when tag counts change.
 It is useful when you need to respond to tag count changes.
 - **GameplayTagContainer**: Designed to store a collection of tags, it is serializable and offers a user-friendly interface in the Unity editor.
 It provides basic tag management without the event-driven functionality of `GameplayTagCountContainer`.

+## AllGameplayTags Generated Class

+A Source Generator provides access to any gameplay tag declared within the current assembly without requiring a dedicated field to store the tag value.
+This approach eliminates the need to repeatedly call `GameplayTagManager.RequestTag`.
+For example, the gameplay tag "A.B.C" can be accessed through `AllGameplayTags.A.B.C.Get()`, simplifying tag retrieval and enhancing performance by avoiding redundant tag requests.

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 See the [LICENSE](LICENSE.md) file for details.